The 3 Best Lean Games Every Company Should Learn to PlayJul 19, 2021

 – Confucius, circa 450 BC.

-Here at St Andrews Lean Consulting we agree with Confucius.
-Getting involved is the best way to learn new techniques and the most effective way to practice implementing them in your work place.
-This is why lean games are such a valuable tool to companies moving towards the Lean Philosophy.
+At St Andrews Lean Consulting we agree with Confucius - getting involved is the best way to learn.
+This is why Lean games are such a valuable tool for organisations on their Lean journeys.

 The 5S Numbers Game

-Step 1: Each sheet of paper represents a workplace.
-During a single shift (20 seconds) the task is to strike out numbers 1 to 49 in the correct sequence.
-1 , 2, 3… Record everyone’s score, lowest score becomes score for whole team.
+Step 1: The first sheet shows a pre-5S workplace.
+During a single shift (20 seconds) the task is to strike out numbers 1 to 50 in the correct sequence.
+1, 2, 3, … Record everyone’s score, they highest number they struck out.
+Lowest score becomes the score for whole team.

-Step 2: Implement “Sort”.
-We know the task is to strike out numbers 1 to 49, therefore numbers from 50-90 are waste, and so they can be taken out.
-Repeat the task and record the times.
+Step 2: The first ‘S’, Sort.
+We know the task is to strike out numbers 1 to 50, therefore numbers 51 and above are not required, and so they can be taken out.
+Repeat the task and record the score.

-Step 3: Implement “Straighten”.
+Step 3: Straighten, the second ‘S’.
 We have installed the grid system.
 Now we can look through the numbers more effectively as they are in smaller more organised groups.
 We have provided a home for everything.
-Repeat the task and record the time.
+Repeat the task and record the score.

-Implement “Shine”.
-Is the information fit for purpose?
-We have cleaned up all the numbers by making them the same colour and the same orientation.
-Repeat the task and record the time.
+Step 4: The third ‘S’, Shine.
+Is everything fit for purpose?
+We have cleaned up all the numbers, they are all clearly visible.
+Repeat the task and record the score.

-Step 4: Implement “Standardise”.
-Here we define the standard that we want to work to.
-We know the task requires us to strike through 1 to 49 in order, so let’s reorganise them to make the completion of the task as easy as possible.
-Repeat the task and record the time.
-By this stage everyone is able to complete the task within the shift, with a team score of 49.
+Step 5: Now the fourth ‘S’, Standardise.
+Here we define the standard we want to work to.
+We know the task requires us to strike through 1 to 50 in order, so let’s reorganise to make the completion of the task as efficient as possible.
+Repeat the task and record the score.
+By this stage everyone should be able to complete the task within the shift, with a team score of 50.

-Skills, tools and techniques the 5S Game may help you with include 5S (that’s a surprise!) and Daily Lean.
+Skills, tools, and techniques the 5S Game may help you with include 5S (that’s a surprise!), implementing a new process, and Daily Lean.

 The Standard Fish Game